ScioShield/Kali-Purple-Elastic-Install/README.md

 This separation allows for targeted integrations to apply to only one major platform at a time, this can be subdivided further so a "Linux - Apache", "Linux - SQLite", "Windows - IIS" etc. but for our purposes this division allows enough segregation.
 #### Fleet Integrations
-The intigrations we enable are as follows;
+The integrations we enable are as follows;
 **Windows**
 - Windows integration, this is used to gather logs from the Windows hosts, like the event viewer logs.
 - Windows integration custom, this is used to get the custom logs produced by Windows Defender.